 For maximum potency, decarboxylate the cannabis before adding to the oil.

 Grind cannabis buds into a powder using either your hands or a grinder.
 Spread cannabis in a thin layer on a clean cookie sheet or any oven-safe dish.
-Put in the oven until the first of smoke or 40mins, whichever is first.
+Bake for about 40 minutes, checking occasionally to make sure the cannabis does not burn.
 Remove and set aside.

 Health benefits of using coconut oil